Shell's profit slumps in 2020 as the pandemic bites

 “We are coming out of 2020 with a stronger balance sheet,” Chief Executive Ben van Beurden said in a statement.

-Shell shares were little changed at 0915 GMT, slightly underperforming the broader European energy index.
+Shell shares were down 2% at 1515 GMT, underperforming the broader European energy index which was down 0.5%.

 Shares in Shell collapsed in 2020 along with rivals to hit 878.1 pence on Oct.
 28, their lowest in more than a quarter of a century.
 They have recovered since but are still down 40% since the end of 2019, before COVID-19 savaged oil markets.